 Walter is among 60 speakers confirmed for the 41st FIPP World Congress, 9-11 October 2017 in London.
-Visit fippcongress.com for more, including information on our discounted pre-agenda offer ending soon.
+Find out more at fippcongress.com, including how to register at our discounted early bird rate, ending 31 July.

 When I joined Abril Group, I was motivated to infuse a digital mindset into the company, given my past training and experience focused mainly on technology and innovation.
 Much to my surprise, I found that the company was already fully dedicated to the digital world, not betting as much on the future of the printed media [but still having them as an important part of business].
 This was also the opinion of other print media companies in Brazil.